8 cheap Ski Resorts in Austria with the Best Value for Money!

 18/08/2025 - SnowTrex

 Discover dreamlike slopes while enjoying Austria’s breathtaking winter landscapes – this is skiing at its purest.
 Yet what may sound expensive and luxurious doesn’t have to be.
 Especially in the Alpine republic, where the alpine king of sports is the number one national pastime, there are plenty of affordable ski resorts.
-But which ski areas from its portfolio can SnowTrex recommend here – and how much will winter sports enthusiasts pay for a day ski pass?
+But which ski areas from its portfolio can SnowTrex recommend here – and how much will winter sports enthusiasts pay for a day lift pass?
 We answer these questions and also reveal additional insider tips for your next winter holiday in Austria.

 Dreamlike powder slopes, picture-perfect runs and impressive mountain scenery – skiing, as here in the Kitzsteinhorn/Maiskogel – Kaprun ski area, is Austria’s national sport.
 And in some ski resorts, it’s not a luxury, but simply affordable.

-affordable-ski-resorts-in-austria-at-a-glance“>Affordable ski resorts in Austria at a glance
+Affordable ski resorts in Austria at a glance

-Ski resortSki pass
+Ski resortLift pass

 6 days

-main course, hut
+Main course, in mountain hut

-Beer price
+Beer

 Holiday apartment